-The Bachelor's Degree in Social Work (BSW) program prepares graduates for entry-level, generalist social work careers with individuals, families, and groups in need.
+The Bachelor of Social Work (BSW) program prepares graduates for entry-level, generalist social work careers with individuals, families, and groups in need.

 - Full-time: Students may complete the program in four years through full-time attendance for eight semesters.
 They may also further shorten the duration of their full-time studies by attending one or both sessions of summer school.